progenetix/schemas-legacy/README.md

 * `Individual`
     The `individual` object contains information which pertains to the whole biological entity biosamples are derived from (e.g. sex, heritable phenotypes...).

+Other schemas in the repository are components of those main schemas.